-- The risk management approach of UNIQA Group is designed to add value by focusing on risk, return and revenue. - The capitalization level of UNIQA Group is high, due primarily to the impact of the disposal of the Italian businesses. - UNIQA Group is developing an internal model for all market risks.
+- The risk management approach of UNIQA Group is designed to add value by focusing on risk, return and revenue. - The capitalization level of UNIQA Group is high and remains stable. - UNIQA Group is advanced in the development of a partial internal model for all market risks.